• Skip to main content

 • In a bowl, sift flour and salt.
 Set aside.

-• Place 1 Tbsp. of the granulated sugar, lavender, and lemon zest in a mortar and grind lightly with the pestle.
+• Place 1 Tbsp. (of the 1/3 cup) granulated sugar, lavender, and lemon zest in a mortar and grind lightly with the pestle or in a spice grinder.

-• Place lavender mixture in a large bowl with remaining sugar and butter.
+• Place lavender mixture in a large bowl with remaining 1/3 cup of sugar and 1 stick of butter.
 Cream together until smooth.
 Add vanilla.
 Add dry ingredients to the butter mixture until it forms a dough.
 Shape into a disk and wrap tightly in plastic wrap

 • Refrigerate for 30 minutes to 45 minutes.